 Open Flames & Fire Safety

-Groups are responsible for ensuring that entrances are not blocked during their events so that patrons can evacuate immediately in the event of an emergency.
+Groups are responsible for ensuring that entrances are not blocked during their events so patrons can evacuate immediately in an emergency.

 The University encourages and promotes the free exchange of ideas on campus.
-In order to facilitate that interest, locations have been designated for the distribution of student newspapers, magazines, and other publications.
+To facilitate that interest, locations have been designated to distribute student newspapers, magazines, and other publications.
 These include Levering Hall, MSE Library, and residential facilities.

-All publications must be approved by the Director of Student Leadership and Involvement before they are distributed in the MSE Library.
-If publications are placed on campus without prior approval, or in non-designated areas, they are subject to immediate removal.
+All publications must be approved by the Sr. Director of Leadership Engagement & Experiential Development before they are distributed in the MSE Library.
+Publications placed on campus without prior approval or in non-designated areas are subject to immediate removal.